 - Coordinates registration and removal of hazardous waste.

 - Serves as the link between state and local agencies and contractors.

 - Receives reports from and responds to orders issued by Department of Labor inspectors.

-- Arranges for OSHA mandated testing and/or evaluations of the workplace by external
+- Arranges for OSHA-mandated testing and/or workplace evaluations by external agencies/consultants.